Scotland Malawi Partnership: Forums

 The different forums host meetings throughout the year in order to discuss relevant issues in Malawi and exchange advice and expertise on each topic.
 Members are welcome to join any forum.
 The partnership also actively encourages anyone with links or interests in Malawi to attend the forums to share or develop their knowledge and views.

+Youth Members

 The partnership has also launched a youth membership category at the Scottish Parliament in 2012.
 The event was attended by over 200 guests including Minister for External Affairs and International Development, Humza Yousaf MSP, and Maureen Watt MSP.
 It was a networking event; aimed at enabling schools, young people aged 16–24, charities, and organisations with interests in Malawi to share their knowledge.
 The youth membership grew by nearly 100 new members.

+Patron

-Princess Anne is the Honorary Patron of the SMP as was the late Malawian President Dr Bingu wa Mutharika.
+Princess Anne is Honorary Patron of the SMP, as is the Malawian President, H.E.
+Professor Arthur Peter Mutharika.